tymyrddin/blue-linux/source/docs/guards/aide.md

 ## Configuration

-Most of aide configuration can be found in `/etc/aide/aide.conf`.
+Most aide configuration can be found in `/etc/aide/aide.conf`.
 This file is pretty well documented and default rules are quite decent.
 Aide aims at reporting files that changed since the last snapshot (stored in `/var/lib/aide/aide.db`).
 In hostile environments, a good security measure is to keep the database file on an external disk.
 If you have such a device, you can copy the current snapshot to it and use the snapshot from that device during later runs of aide.

 Before making modifications to the configuration file, make a backup first: